Where to find Gluten-Free Food in Greenville, South Carolina

 While the debate continues as to whether or not eating gluten-free really makes any difference for those with no medical conditions, many people continue to seek out GF alternatives to their favorite food staples.
 Today, just about anything can be made without gluten, from pastries, to pastas, to pizza.
 Greenville is quickly becoming one of the more popular foodie destinations in the South.
 While gluten-free options are still limited, there are a handful of restaurants which do offer enticing options.

-Featured below are 10 restaurants which serve a variety of gluten-free dishes.
+Living in the region for 2 years, I have basically dined my way around the city.
+In my guide, I have highlighted 10 great restaurants which serve a variety of gluten-free dishes.
 Be aware that cross contamination is always a risk.
 Consider contacting the restaurant to learn more about safety precautions taken in the kitchen, as well as a full listing of gluten-free options available.

 Biscuit Head